TAKING APPLICATIONS NOW FOR 2018!

 A. Language and cultural differences, different food, and culture shock.
 Also, meeting new high school friends can be hard.
 Being involved in class, athletics, service, and extracurricular activities is a great way to make friends and fully enjoy your experience abroad with the Doulos community.

-A. Yes, please bring your own supplies.
-School supplies are often hard to find in our small community.
-Please refer to the school packing list for specifics.
+A. Bring your own backpack.
+School supplies are available here at relatively low cost, however, feel free to pack your own.
+You can refer to the school packing list for specifics.

 A. We do grant service hours, so please ask for a service hours document from the school’s guidance counselor before your time with us ends.